thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 It returns `true` when the enumeration should be stopped (maybe because a better solution was discovered) and `false` to continue.
 `enumerate` itself will return `true` if and only if `test` ever returned `true` and `false` otherwise.

-Of course, we cannot implement a neighborhood enumeration for all unary operators:
+Of course, we cannot implement a neighborhood enumeration for all possible unary operators:
+In the case of the `nswap`, operator, for instance, all other points in the search space could potentially be reached from the current one.
-Already for `nswap`, this would include the complete search space and thus would take way too long.
+Enumerating this neighborhood would include the complete search space and would take way too long.
-Hence, the `default` implementation of the new method should just create an error.
+Hence, the [`default`](http://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) implementation of the new method should just create an error.
 It will only be overwritten by operators with a neighborhood sufficiently small for efficient enumeration.
 A usual limit is neighborhood whose size grows quadratically with the problem scale, as is the case here, or at most with the third power of the problem scale.